 There is a single NameNode per cluster.
-This service stores the file system metadata (e.g. the directory structure), the file names and also where the blocks of a file are stored.
+This service stores the file system metadata (e.g., the directory structure), and the file names, and also, the location where the blocks of a file are stored.

 These services usually run on each server that also does the compute.
 Each DataNode stores blocks from many files.
 The DataNodes are also responsible for replicating these blocks to other DataNodes to protect files against data loss.

-The client provides access to the file system and to the Hadoop/MapReduce jobs that want to access the data.
-The client, which is a piece of software that is embedded in the Hadoop distribution, communicates with the NameNode to find the file and retrieve the block locations.
+The client provides access to the file system and the Hadoop/MapReduce jobs that want to access the data.
+The client, a piece of software embedded in the Hadoop distribution, communicates with the NameNode to find the file and retrieve the block's locations.
 Then the client reads or writes the blocks directly from the DataNodes.